mikai233/nesium/README.md

 ## Accuracy notes
 - **Open bus (Mesen2-style)**: CPU bus keeps a decaying latch (~1s of CPU cycles) and feeds it back for write-only/unmapped reads ($4000-$4013, $4014 read, $4018-$401F, or no cartridge PRG space).
 PPU register traffic refreshes the latch so Blargg/Mesen2 open-bus expectations hold.

+## Disclaimer

+This project is a fan-made, non-commercial emulator intended for educational and preservation purposes.
+It is not affiliated with, endorsed, or sponsored by Nintendo or any other rights holder.
+You are solely responsible for complying with local laws and for ensuring that any ROMs or other copyrighted content you use with this emulator are obtained and used legally (for example, from cartridges you personally own).

 ## Contributions:
 Feel free to fork the project, open issues, and submit pull requests.
 Contributions are welcome as we work to improve accuracy and expand the feature set.

+## License

+Nesium is distributed under the terms of the GNU General Public License, version 3 or (at your option) any later version (GPL‑3.0‑or‑later).
+See `LICENSE.md` for the full text.

+This project also includes Shay Green’s `blip_buf` library (used via the `nesium-blip` crate), which is licensed under the GNU Lesser General Public License v2.1.
+The relevant license text is included alongside the imported sources in `crates/nesium-blip/csrc/license.md`.

 ## Libretro bindings
 The workspace includes the `libretro-bridge` crate, which automatically generates Rust bindings for the upstream `libretro.h` header via `bindgen`.
 The build script fetches the most recent header at compile time (with a vendored fallback for offline builds) so Nesium—and any other Rust project—can integrate with the libretro ecosystem as soon as API changes land upstream.